Igor Lopatonok: Biography

+In 2022, it was reported that Lopatonok was making a film about the Russian invasion of Ukraine.

+In 2024, Lopatonok made a six-part film series entitled All the President's Men: The Conspiracy Against Trump in which he paid Kash Patel $25,000 to appear.
+The series ran on the Tucker Carlson media platform in November 2024.

+Private life

 From 1992 until 2009 he was married to Marina Lopatonok.
 His second marriage (2009-2017) was with Nina Podolska.

 In 2008 he moved to the Los Angeles area where he resides since.